htkzw/cordova-plugin-migrate-localstorage/README.md

 - LocalStorage files are only copied over once and only if no LocalStorage data exists for `WKWebView` yet.
 This means that if you've run your app with `WKWebView` before this plugin will likely not work.
 To test if data is migrated over correctly:
-    1. Delete the app from your emulator or device
+    1. Install the app with version lower than cordova-ios@6.x
-    2. Remove the `cordova-plugin-wkwebview-engine` and `cordova-plugin-migrate-localstorage` plugins
-    3. Run your app and store some data in LocalStorage
+    2. Run your app and store some data in LocalStorage
-    4. Add both plugins back
+    3. Add the plugin
-    5. Run your app again.
+    4. Run your app again.
 Your data should still be there!

 - Once the data is copied over, it is not being synced back to `UIWebView` so any changes done in `WKWebView` will not persist should you ever move back to `UIWebView`.
 If you have a problem with this,